What scares you most about running for office? For many individuals, the thought of running for office can be both exciting and daunting.

 And if that isn’t enough, here are ten more things you might not know that can absolutely ruin your online campaign.

-Your digital past can come back to haunt you
+Your digital past can damage your campaign

 Just because you’ve sworn off online campaigning doesn’t mean that newspaper articles and other material doesn’t exist about you online.
 When you become a political candidate, you become a public figure.
 If you are not putting information about yourself online, then someone else will.